What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 A finding that surprised me when I first read it: predictability ranks higher than flexibility in restaurant retention surveys (Cornell, 7shifts).

-Workers will accept fewer hours, less choice, and tighter constraints if the schedule is published far enough in advance and is honored.
-The frustration comes from the schedule being published Thursday afternoon for Monday morning.
-From getting cut after the rush dies on a slow Wednesday.
-From being called in on a day off because somebody else called out.
+Workers will take fewer hours, less choice, and tighter constraints if the schedule goes up early and you actually honor it.
+What burns them is the schedule landing Thursday afternoon for Monday morning.
+Getting cut after the rush dies on a slow Wednesday.
+Getting called in on a day off because somebody else no-showed and now it’s their problem.

 What to do today #